This program is suspended for 2018 for update and review. Changes expected are: Admission requirements, increase in program hours and length of

 Application process and timeline

-This program is currently accepting applications for the November 2016 intake.
 Applications are $40 and should be accompanied by supporting documents indicating you have met the entrance requirements.
 Application forms and instructions are available here.

 Students will be accepted on a first-qualified, first-accepted basis.
 On any given day where we have more students qualify than remaining available seats, a computerized random selection process will take place for those remaining seats.
 In other words - if there is a tie, it will be broken randomly by a computer.

 Accepted students will require: Tetanus/Diphtheria, Polio, Meningococcal, Measles Mumps Rubella, Hepatitis B, Varicella immunizations as well as Tuberculosis (TB) testing.
 A flu shot is also recommended.
 Immunization is available at the Northern Interior Health Unit located at 1444 Edmonton Street.
-In addition, some family physicians provide immunization to their patients; you may wish to check with yours.
+Also, some family physicians provide immunization to their patients; you may wish to check with yours.